Journey to Silius is a run and gun platformer developed by SunSoft for the NES.

 - Laser Rifle - Fires a blue laser that deals a ton of damage to the target but also costs a lot of ammo.

-and four other composers.
+Journey to Silius was critically praised for its excellent music, composed by Naoki Kodaka and four other composers.
 He used an unusual approach to making the music.
 The bass tones were made of sampled sounds rather than the regular square and triangle waves, giving more depth and detail to the music.
-Some songs have themes resembling Terminator theme songs because of the games history with the Terminator license, most notably the song playing during the intro.
+Some songs have themes resembling The Terminator theme songs because of the games history with the Terminator license, most notably the song playing during the intro.

 Journey to Silius was originally supposed to be a game based on the first Terminator film.
 Proof of this fact lies within an issue of Electronic Game Player.
-However, Sunsoft was stripped of its license to make this game.
+However, SunSoft was stripped of its license prior to completing the game.
 This could be attributed to the impending production of Terminator 2: Judgement Day the film.

-The production company took the license and gave it to the LJN toy company to make a game based on the second film in the franchiche.
-Sunsoft then had to edit the game to remove all references to the Terminator film.
+The production company took the license and gave it to the LJN toy company to make a game based on the second film in the franchise.
+SunSoft then had to edit the game to remove all references to the Terminator film.

 However, there are still little parts in Journey to Silius that suggest its convoluted genesis.
-For example, the prologue music during the intro cut scene has the same bass heavy

-molody of The Terminator theme song from the first film.
-Also the first boss after stage 1 has a helecopter than, without the redecorated front and chopper blades, closely resembles the flying Hunter Killers in The Terminator.
-Another hint at Journey to Silius' previous grasp of a creative license is the the Final boss is literally the T-100 Endoskeleton from the first film.
+For example, the prologue music during the intro cut scene has the same bass heavy melody of The Terminator theme song from the first film.
+Also the first boss after stage one has a helicopter than, without the redecorated front and chopper blades, closely resembles the flying Hunter-Killers in The Terminator.
+Another hint at Journey to Silius' previous incarnation is that the final boss greatly resembles the T-100 Endoskeleton from the first film.